4ra1n/mysql-fake-server/doc/README.md

 By default, the files are saved in the directory named after the current timestamp under the `fake-server-files` directory in the current directory (the directory is automatically created).

+Note: When reading files, if there is incomplete reading, try again to get a complete reading.

 ## 0x01 GUI

 Use the `GUI` version to start with one click.
 After starting, you can enter parameters according to your environment to generate a payload.